8000 GitHub - argrelay/argrelay: A data server for CLI tools with attribute search & Tab-completion in Bash shell

 except that requests go to the server with its plugin-s to run search logic against indexed data

-(instead of processing requests locally by querying file system).
+(instead of processing requests locally by querying the file system).

 Essentially, sitting between the user shell and the user program,